 - Archive unused teams

-- Contact support if limit seems wrong
+- Contact support if the limit seems wrong

 Related Guides